KomalV112/Developing-AI-Powered-Agents/README.md

-# 🧠 AI-Powered Agents – Community Engagement & Game Assistant (COMP308 Lab #4)
+# 🧠 AI-Powered Agents – Community Engagement

 Welcome!
 This project demonstrates how to **build intelligent, AI-driven assistants** that: